0xcniaso/Bruteforce-PoC/README.md

 ## Usage

-Simply write the password you want to test crack in the pass.txt file and start the main executable, It will start crackin the password immediately
+Simply write the password you want to test crack in the pass.txt file and start the main executable, It will start cracking the password immediately